OzDuys/CSC4025Z_Ass2_Fruit_Ripeness/README.md

 ## Repository Structure

 - `Dataset/` – dataset description, download helper, and (ignored) storage location for downloaded data
-- `Example Scripts/` – reference code supplied with the assignment brief
+- `Example Scripts/` – reference training code from people on kaggle training on the same dataset
-- `notebooks/` – Jupyter notebooks (baseline PyTorch training notebook added)
+- `training notebooks/` – Jupyter notebooks for training
 - `requirements.txt` – Python dependencies for local development or Colab
 - `README.md` – project setup and usage guide